Who wants their teeth done by the Marquis De Sade?

 The aftermath of getting my wisdom teeth removed.

-I don’t know about you, but when I think of going to the dentist I think of something like this..
+I don’t know about you, but when I think of going to the dentist I think of something like this:

-And then about a month ago I started feeling the most excruciating pain I’ve ever felt in a different wisdom tooth…so much so that I’d really felt like taking a pair of pliers and pulling my teeth out one by one I figured that it was probably about time I faced my fears of a dentist ripping out my teeth and causing me pain…
+And then about a month ago I started feeling the most excruciating pain I’ve ever felt in a different wisdom tooth… my mouth was in so much pain that I’d really felt like taking a pair of pliers and pulling my teeth out one by one.

-So last Tuesday I made an appointment.
-He couldn’t fit me in for a cleaning but made an appointment to get an X-ray to see what was wrong.
+So last Tuesday I made an dentist appointment.
+He couldn’t fit me in for a cleaning but made an appointment to get an X-ray to see what was wrong with my tooth.
 They had a hard time getting an X-Ray of that tooth so I did a crazy thing where I stuck my head in this thing and bit down on something and then it circles my head and got my whole mouth.
-He determined what I figured was necessary anyways, that I should probably get all four out, since one was cracked, another in pain, and the other two slightly impacted.
+He determined what I figured was necessary anyways: that I should probably get all four wisdom teeth removed since one was cracked, another in pain, and the other two slightly impacted.

-So I made an appointment with the oral surgeon for a consultation on Monday.
+So I made an appointment with the oral surgeon for a consultation the next Monday.
 It took about 3 minutes.
 He was crazy hyper and asked if I wanted to be put under.
 I said “YES!”
 (I actually had much internal debate over it because I had never had general anesthesia before and was kind of afraid I wouldn’t make up or I would be allergic or something.
-But I also didn’t think I could go through with it if I was able to hear them and see them throughout the process.)
+But I also didn’t think I could go through with getting my wisdom teeth removed if I was able to hear them and see them throughout the process.)

 And, let me tell you, general anesthesia is the most awesome thing in the world.
 I went in the room, the doctor came in, he stuck a needle in my arm and I leaned back and thought “huh, I wonder how long that takes to kick in…”

 From there I kind of remember a moment like out of a movie where I was sitting there still and people were moving crazy quick around me.
 And I kind of remember staring at a wall and the TV and lightswitch were slowly melting down the wall.
 And I kind of remember a guy getting me off of a chair and asking if I could walk.
-And I kind of remember another woman taking my hand and leading me to a room.
+And I kind of remember another woman taking my hand and leading me to another room.
 And then I was lying on a little bed in a little room and everything in it was moving.
-And then everything was still and was awake.
-Then I just waited for Heather to get there and we went home.
+And then everything was still and then I was awake.

 I hurt a little afterwards.
-But no matter how much pain I was in it was nothing compared to what I was feeling before.
+But no matter how much pain I was in it at that moment it was nothing compared to what I had been feeling before.
 I surprisingly wasn’t tired afterwards but I just spent the day lying on the couch drinking chicken broth and apple juice and watching the TV.